paulgolter/blender-pipeline-integration/README.md

 #### **Annotated Properties**

-In Blender we can register a range of Blender type classes with:
+In Blender we can register a range of Blender type classes ourselves with:

 ```python
 bpy.utils.register_class()